dochoffiday/Lorem.NET/readme.md

 // this will generate a random valid email address: string email = Lorem.NET.Lorem.Email();

-// this will generate a random DateTime object:
+// this will generate a random DateTime object between 1/1/1950 and the current DateTime:
 DateTime dateTime = Lorem.NET.Lorem.DateTime();

+// this will generate a random DateTime object between 1/1/1995 and 12/31/2020:
+DateTime dateTime = Lorem.NET.Lorem.DateTime(new DateTime(1995, 1, 1), new DateTime(2020, 12, 31))

 // this will return "true" 55% of the time: bool isTruth = Lorem.NET.Lorem.Chance(55, 100);